Popular Rwandan gospel musician found dead in police cell

 Described by many as Rwanda’s biggest cultural icon and a devout Catholic known for songs promoting healing and forgiveness, Mihigo had been pardoned in 2018 but was re-arrested last week.
 Police asserted that he had been trying to flee to neighboring Burundi to join groups fighting the Rwandan government.

-“He has been in police cell for three days as police investigated why he was crossing the border illegally and cases of bribery,” police spokesman Eric Kabera said in a statement.
+“He has been in police cell for three days as police investigated why he was crossing the border illegally and cases of bribery,” police spokesman John Bosco Kabera said in a statement.
 He didn’t respond to calls from The Associated Press.

 Police said Mihigo had been allowed to meet family members and his lawyer.
 It was not immediately known whether he had been in a solitary cell.